-Let’s start on a lighter note with a film about an architect who gets a job to build the dream house of a married couple.
+Let’s start on a lighter note with a film about an architect who gets a job building the dream house of a married couple.
 However, everything takes a whacky turn when the modernist eccentric architect decides to create his dream house instead of theirs.
 The film is directed by Jonathan Parker and stars the English actor James Frain as the architect, Miles Moss.

-Even though exaggerated in many instances, the film reflects on the stereotypes revolving around architects.
+Even though exaggerated in many instances, the film reflects the stereotypes revolving around architects.
 At the same time, the film sheds light on the ambitious couple who can’t fathom what building a house really takes and is often bogged down by their peers.
 On top of that, get ready to catch brilliant shots of the University of Washington School of Architecture studio that’s presented as the architect’s office.

 2. Blade Runner (1982)

 Blade Runner is one of the movies every architect should watch at least once.
 In fact, any dystopian science fiction movie notes how architecture plays an important role in setting the mood of a world.
 We suggest you watch Blade Runner, directed by Ridley Scott, to catch a dark, twisted Los Angeles of 2019.

 As a side note, let’s point out that Denis Villeneuve reimagined the film and created Blade Runner 2049, which was released in 2017.
 It’s also a great film, but the original Blade Runner is hailed as a classic.

 The story revolves around Replicants, cyborgs created by humans for entertainment, but these engineered lifeforms are hunting for shelter to survive.
 At the center of this film, you will find the blade runner, Rick Deckard, portrayed by actor Harrison Ford, who hunts Replicants.